 '''

 testEmptyDrops(

+m,

 lower = 100,

 niters = 10000,

 test.ambient = FALSE,

 ignore = NULL,

 alpha = Inf,

 round = TRUE,

 by.rank = NULL,

 known.empty = NULL,

 BPPARAM = SerialParam()

 )

 emptyDrops(m, ...)

 S4 method for signature 'ANY'

 emptyDrops(

+m,

 lower = 100,

 retain = NULL,

 barcode.args = list(),

 round = TRUE,

 test.ambient = FALSE,

+...,

 BPPARAM = SerialParam()

+)

 S4 method for signature 'SummarizedExperiment'

 emptyDrops(m, ..., assay.type = "counts")

 '''

-A numeric matrix-like object - usually a dgTMatrix or dgCMatrix - containing m droplet data prior to any filtering or cell calling.
-Columns represent barcoded droplets, rows represent genes.
-For emptyDrops, this may also be a SummarizedExperiment object containing such a matrix. lower A numeric scalar specifying the lower bound on the total UMI count, at or below which all barcodes are assumed to correspond to empty droplets. niters An integer scalar specifying the number of iterations to use for the Monte Carlo p-value calculations. test.ambient A logical scalar indicating whether results should be returned for barcodes with totals less than or equal to lower. ignore A numeric scalar specifying the lower bound on the total UMI count, at or below which barcodes will be ignored (see Details for how this differs from lower). alpha A numeric scalar specifying the scaling parameter for the Dirichlet-multinomial sampling scheme. round Logical scalar indicating whether to check for non-integer values in m and, if present, round them for ambient profile estimation (see ?ambientProfileEmpty) and the multinomial simulations.
-An integer scalar parametrizing an alternative method for identifying assumed by.rank empty droplets - see ?ambientProfileEmpty for more details.
-If set, this is used to redefine lower and any specified value for lower is ignored. an optional integer vector indexing barcodes that will be assumed to be empty, known.empty over-riding lower and by rank.
+For emptyDrops, this may also be a SummarizedExperiment object containing such a matrix. lowerA numeric scalar specifying the lower bound on the total UMI count, at or below which all barcodes are assumed to correspond to empty droplets. nitersAn integer scalar specifying the number of iterations to use for the Monte Carlo p-value calculations. test.ambient A logical scalar indicating whether results should be returned for barcodes with totals less than or equal to lower. ignore A numeric scalar specifying the lower bound on the total UMI count, at or below which barcodes will be ignored (see Details for how this differs from lower). alpha A numeric scalar specifying the scaling parameter for the Dirichlet-multinomial sampling scheme. round Logical scalar indicating whether to check for non-integer values in m and, if present, round them for ambient profile estimation (see ?ambientProfileEmpty) and the multinomial simulations. by.rank An integer scalar parametrizing an alternative method for identifying assumed empty droplets - see ?ambientProfileEmpty for more details.
+If set, this is used to redefine lower and any specified value for lower is ignored. known.empty an optional integer vector indexing barcodes that will be assumed to be empty, over-riding lower and by.rank.
 See ?ambientProfileEmpty for more details.
 For the SummarizedExperiment method, further arguments to pass to the ANY method.
 For the ANY method, further arguments to pass to testEmptyDrops.
 BPPARAM A BiocParallelParam object indicating whether parallelization should be used.
-For the generic, further arguments to pass to individual methods.
-A numeric scalar specifying the threshold for the total UMI count above which retain all barcodes are assumed to contain cells. barcode.args Further arguments to pass to barcodeRanks. assay.type Integer or string specifying the assay containing the count matrix.
+For the converse for the converse to the mass to individual mother deretain A numeric scalar specifying the threshold for the total UMI count above which all barcodes are assumed to contain cells. barcode.args Further arguments to pass to barcodeRanks. assay.type Integer or string specifying the assay containing the count matrix.